andreitsy/lhiew/README.md

 ---

 ## About
-**LHiew** is a console hex editor for Linux clone of well-know editor Hiew.
+**LHiew** is a console editor, Linux clone of well-know editor Hiew.
 Amongst its feature set is its ability to view files in text, hex and disassembly mode in which A&T syntax is used.

 ## Getting Started